DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 |error | Error label on errors |

 ### Metrics in the UI
-Duende IdentityServer in itself does not provide a UI.
-That is [the responsibility of the hosting application]({{< ref "/ui/" >}}).
-That is why there are no metrics from the core IdentityServer system for events like user login/logout as those events are responsibilities for the UI.
-We do provide quick start UIs which are meant as a starting point for your own UI development.
-In the quick start UIs we do provide metrics as a starting point, but you should alter and add metrics as needed in your context.
+The [UI in your IdentityServer host]({{< ref "/ui/" >}}) can instrument these events to measure activites that occur during interactive flows, such as user login and logout.
+Our templated UI includes these metrics, but you can alter and add metrics as needed in your context.

 #### Telemetry.Metrics.Counters.ConsentGranted/ConsentDenied
 Counter names: *consent_granted*/*consent_denied*

-Consents granted or consent requests denied.
+Consent requests granted or denied.
 The counters are per scope, so if a user consents to multiple scopes, the counter is increased multiple times, one for each scope.
-The reason for this is to be able to include the scope name as a tag without causing an explosion of combination of tags.
+This allows the scope name to be included as a tag without causing an explosion of combination of tags.

 |Tag|Description|
 |---|---|